FabioNotaro2001/SeaWatch/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgments

-    SeaWatch: For their dedication to humanitarian efforts.

-    Firebase: For providing backend services that power the application.

     Android Developers: For the tools and resources to build Android applications.

----